How to Groom Your Dog After Rain (UK Guide 2026)

 First professional groom: After second vaccination (usually 10-12 weeks) - consider our gentle puppy introduction grooming service

-Frequency: Every 6-8 weeks for socialisation and habit formation
+Frequency: Every 6-8 weeks for socialisation and habit formation - similar to puppy training classes that help young dogs adapt to new experiences

 Focus: Gentle introduction to grooming tools, handling, and basic hygiene